 Who can use NYC Free Tax Prep?

 Anyone who lives or works in New York City can use an NYC Free Tax Prep site.
 Some sites have income limits and other eligibility requirements.
-In general, you must have earned $54,000 or less in 2018 to file in person at an NYC Free Tax Prep site or $66,000 to file online.
+In general, individuals must have earned $48,000 or less and families with dependents must have earned $68,000 or less in 2020 to file in person at an NYC Free Tax Prep site.
 Learn more at nyc.gov/taxprep

-to find an IRS VITA/TCE site near you or file online using My Free Taxes
+to find an IRS VITA/TCE site near you.

 About the Preparers